An eager teenage Spider-Man swings into Marvel's 'Homecoming'

-LOS ANGELES, July 6 You've seen Spider-Man swing through New York battling the Green Goblin, but you've never seen him idolize Iron Man.
+LOS ANGELES, July 6 (Reuters) - You've seen Spider-Man swing through New York battling the Green Goblin, but you've never seen him idolize Iron Man.

 That is what the director of "Spider-Man: Homecoming" hopes audiences will be drawn to as the third Spider-Man reboot in a decade hits movie theaters on Friday.